ISIS3.5.00 ascii2isis runs forever on mac build

 Interestingly, if I run isis2ascii with header=no, there seems to be no issues.
 Maybe the header is throwing something off on the mac.

-#7 Updated by Ian Humphrey about 1 year ago
+#7 Updated by Ian Humphrey over 1 year ago

 I've changed my input data so it does not contain any special pixel values (LRS, HRS, etc.). ascii2isis doesn't seem to like non-numerical characters in its input file

 I've tested this on three operating systems with the same behavior: Fedora 21, Centos/RHEL 7, and OS X 10.11.6